cyplo/bakare/README.md

 - automatic node discovery - two roles: data publisher and data persister - should be able to figure out which node is which automatically
 - test with randomly created dirs and files, with property based tests and fuzzer
-- see if we can use `salsa` for recomputaiton
+- see if we can use `salsa` for recomputation
 - index corruption tests - mutate random byte and see if everything is readable
 - network packet drop tests
 - use bevy for decoupling ?